hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 ## Step 3 - Regularly pull and build new Docker images (optional)

-Since in the service template we configured it to pull and build our images on a reload of the systemd service we can also create a cronjob for this so we will regularly pull/build new images:
+Since we configured the service template to pull and build our images on a reload of the systemd service we can also create a cronjob for that so we can benefit from regularly pulled/built images:

 ```bash
 echo '0  4    * * *   root    /bin/systemctl reload docker-compose@*.service' >> /etc/crontab